WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 The [CMIP Panel][CMIPPanel], which is a standing subcommittee of the WCRP’s [Working Group on Climate Modeling][wgcmSite] provides overall guidance and oversight of CMIP activities.
 The CMIP Panel has delegated responsibility for most of the technical requirements of CMIP to the [WGCM Infrastructure Panel (WIP)][wip].
 The [endorsed MIPs][CMIPEndorsedMips] are managed by independent committees, but acceptance of endorsement obligates them to follow CMIP’s technical requirements.
 Thus across all MIPs, the modeling groups can prepare their model output following a common procedure.

+#TODO: maybe add a Differences with CMIP6 section

 ## 7. New to CMIP?